Arkus-AI/code-challenges/front-end/PokemonExplorerApp.md

 #### Pokémon detail page (`/pokemons/:id`)

 - Display the Pokémon's name and a list of its abilities.
+- Include a button to go back to the Pokémon list page.
 - (BONUS) Show the Pokémon image (refer to [this](https://github.com/PokeAPI/pokeapi/issues/346)).

 #### Error handling